PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 *Additional per roll

 ## Develop + Scan
 We scan all film on the highly sought-after Fuji Frontier SP3000 and the Noritsu S-1800.
 Both are excellent tools to help you reach your vision!
-You may choose between either on your [order form]({{ site.baseurl }}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf).
+You may choose between either on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
 However, keep in mind there are certain film stocks that will always be scanned on the Noritsu: Portra160, Ektar100 and all black + white stocks.
 All scans are delivered via [Box](http://box.com), a simple online file sharing system that keeps all your orders organized!

 | **Film Size** | **Color Normal Scan** | **B+W Normal Scan** | **Color Large Scan** | **B+W Large Scan** |
 | :---			| :---:					| :---:				  | :---:				 | :---:			  |